Head of Department: Miss S Nelson - email@example.com

 Paper 2: 50% (80 marks), 1 hour 45 minutes

-Spoken Language Unit: Not part of GCSE (separate endorsement)
+Spoken Language Unit: Not part of GCSE (This is a separate qualification)

 Paper 1: 40% (64 marks) - 1 hour 45 minutes